noahnbleon/MySQL-Workbench-Tennis-Club-Project/README.md

 ChatGPT 4 was the client/owner of the tennis club for whom we built our database.
 To see our prompt and the response, please visit this link: https://chat.openai.com/share/12733a36-8c47-4f03-92ab-ea641e4d3f43.

 #### Overview:
-After receiving instructions, we created this overview of the database:
+After consulting our client's response, we spent some time brainstorming and created this overview of the database:

 ![Tennis Club Database Overview](https://github.com/noahnbleon/project1/assets/124447378/4fed0a91-73b3-47a5-a6dc-7a502503c7ab)